-Historical work flow: Author JA designed the SCO and NSCM experiment and wrote the code for the SCO task (c.
+Author JA designed the experiment and wrote the code for collecting the SCO data (c.
 2005).
-CJ initiates a relationship with The Reading Group, Urbana IL and collects the data, with help from several graduate students (2006).
+CJ initiates a relationship with The Reading Group, Urbana IL and collects the data, with help from several graduate students.
 JL analyzes the data using ANOVA in her doctoral dissertation (c.
-2016).
-JT recommends, and then provides an extended logit statistical analyses (2017); YW and JA finalized the thesis (2018), and JL graduates (July, 2018); YW writes the present manuscript base on JL thesis, including an extended analysis, introducing Figs 2-5.
-JA and JT proofread the manuscript, and YW submits (2019).
+2017).
+JT recommends, and then provides an extended logit statistical analyses; YW and JA finalized the thesis, and JL graduates; YW writes the present manuscript, including an extended analysis, introducing Figs. 2-7.
+JA and JT proofread the manuscript, and YW submits.